 He also sits on several committees which assist the work of the Department of Business, Energy and Industrial Strategy’s Professional & Business Services Council (PBSC).
 He sits on the LexisPSL Energy Consulting Editorial Board.

-Tom has recently been seconded to the firm’s core Brexit team with responsibility for co-ordinating the firm’s coverage of Brexit for clients, with a particular emphasis on dispute risk.
+Nihar has recently been seconded to the firm’s core Brexit team where she focuses on the impact of Brexit for clients, particularly in relation to their dispute risk.

 Karen brings a rounded perspective to her advice, through an in-house secondment in a major banking group as Head of Regulatory, a secondment to the UK financial regulator and a prior role as criminal prosecutor in Australia.